 Woods and their trees, undergrowth and leaf litter, are important for wildlife for food, nesting and roosting, shelter and a refuge from predators.
 They support fungi, lichens, mosses and ferns; flowering plants; butterflies, moths and other invertebrates; bats and foraging mammals; and of course birds.

 Priority woodland habitats.
 There are five national woodland ‘priority habitats’ in Barnsley, for which planning policies should ‘promote the conservation, restoration and enhancement’.
 National Planning Policy Framework, para 174b

-Mixed Deciduous or Broadleaf Woodland, mainly mixed Oak-Birch woodland which is the natural woodland cover on the coal measure soils of Barnsley.
+Mixed Deciduous Woodland, mainly mixed Oak-Birch woodland which is the natural woodland cover on the coal measure soils of Barnsley.

 Wet Woodland, the natural woodland cover for wet soils with Willow, Alder, Birch and Ash as dominant trees.